Discord Connector

 - Channel resolution —

-resolveChannelConfig()determines the mode (mention or auto) and context message count. - Mode check — In mention mode,
+resolveChannelConfig()determines the mode (mention or auto) and context message count, falling back to the guild’sdefault_channel_modefor unlisted channels. - Mode check — In mention mode,

 shouldProcessMessage()verifies the bot was mentioned.
-In auto mode, all non-bot messages pass. - Context building —
+In auto mode, all non-bot messages pass. - Context building and attachment detection —

-buildConversationContext()fetches channel history, strips mentions, and produces aConversationContext. - Connector emits
+buildConversationContext()fetches channel history, strips mentions, and produces aConversationContext.
+The connector also flags voice messages and extracts supported file attachments into the metadata. - Connector emits

-messageevent — Payload includes the clean prompt, context, metadata, reply function, and typing start function. - Manager handles message —
+messageevent — Payload includes the clean prompt, context, metadata, reply/replyWithRef functions, typing start function, and reaction functions. - Manager handles message —

-DiscordManager.handleMessage()looks up the session, creates aStreamingResponder, starts typing, and callsFleetManager.trigger(). - Agent executes — The Runner executes the Claude agent.
+DiscordManager.handleMessage()looks up the session, injects the file-sender MCP, creates aStreamingResponder, adds the acknowledgement reaction, starts typing, transcribes voice / processes attachments if present, and callsFleetManager.trigger(). - Agent executes — The Runner executes the Claude agent.
 SDK messages stream back via

 Source Code Layout